Ralph Fiennes: 2020–present

 In 2020, Fiennes voiced a tiger in the family fantasy adventure film Dolittle starring Robert Downey Jr. In the same year, he appeared in the monologue play Beat the Devil by David Hare at the Bridge Theatre in London, and then in the 2021 film version of the play.
 Also in 2021, he starred in the British drama film The Dig playing the Suffolk archaeologist Basil Brown alongside Carey Mulligan and Lily James.
 The film received positive reviews with critics praising his performance.
 The Guardian critic Mark Kermode described Fiennes's portrayal as having an "admirable eloquence".
 Later in 2021, Fiennes starred in Matthew Vaughn's period spy film The King's Man and Cary Joji Fukunaga's James Bond film No Time to Die.

 In 2021, Fiennes returned to the stage in David Hare's latest play Straight Line Crazy at the Bridge Theatre in London.
 In the play, Fiennes portrays New York's legendary urban planner Robert Moses.
 His performance has received rave reviews with Variety declaring, "Fiennes is all boldly convincing, controlled threat, his monomania teetering on the edge of malevolence".
-In The Guardians five star rave review, critic Mark Lawson described Fiennes's performance as "enthralling" and an "acting triumph".
-It was announced that the production would make its New York stage debut, Off-Broadway at The Shed running from October to December in 2022.
+In The Guardians five star rave review, critic Mark Lawson described Fiennes's performance as "enthralling" and an "acting triumph".The production made its New York stage debut off-Broadway at The Shed, running from October to December 2022.
 In 2022, Fiennes starred as chef Julian Slowik in the Mark Mylod-directed comedy horror The Menu.
-For his performance he received a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy.
+For his performance he received a nomination for the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy.
 Also in 2022 Fiennes collaborated with his sister, the filmmaker Sophie Fiennes, translating to the screen his production and performance of T. S. Eliot's poem, Four Quartets.
 The original on-stage performance was described as "a magnificent theatrical experience" and "a poignant one-man show about a world under threat."
 In Sophie Fiennes's film "the lens and the screen bring a new, even more intimate, perspective".